 - 1 package (10 ounces) frozen chopped spinach, thawed and squeezed dry

 - In a small skillet, saute onion in oil until tender; set aside.
 In a small bowl, combine the eggs, milk, lemon juice, salt, basil, oregano and pepper.
 Stir in the bread crumbs, spinach and reserved onion.
 Crumble turkey over mixture and mix well.

-- Shape into a 12-in. x 5-in. loaf; place in a 13-in. x 9-in. baking dish coated with cooking spray.
+- Shape into a 12x5-in. loaf; place in a 13x9-in. baking dish coated with cooking spray.
 Spoon salsa over top.

 - Bake, uncovered, at 350° for 30 minutes.
-Drizzle with butter; bake 30-35 minutes longer or until no pink remains and a meat thermometer reads 165°.
-Yield: 10 slices.
+Drizzle with butter; bake 30-35 minutes longer or until no pink remains and a thermometer reads 165°.

 Nutrition Facts1 slice: 299 calories, 14g fat (4g saturated fat), 136mg cholesterol, 598mg sodium, 17g carbohydrate (3g sugars, 4g fiber), 25g protein.
 Diabetic Exchanges: 3 lean meat, 1 vegetable, 1 fat, 1/2 starch.

 Jul 7, 2009

 Years ago I started using ground turkey in place of ground beef.
 A good meatloaf recipe was missing from my life, until I found this one.
 I've made it a few times now and it is always delicious.
 Very flavorful.
 Even people who dislike spinach have enjoyed this meatloaf.
 I've found my healthier meatloaf replacement!

 Follow along as we show you how to make these fantastic recipes from our archive.